Last reviewed on 6th September 2023 by Martin Alexander (Mortgage Advisor)

 This guide will explain the various methods of how an LLP can get a mortgage.
 In addition, we’ll also look at the different types of lending criteria where an LLP is concerned.

 Our advisors specialise in mortgages for the self-employed and have helped many clients secure mortgages through limited liability partnerships.
 It’s important to receive specialist advice in this field, as brokers are able to package your application to the most suited lender for your business.

-LLP businesses can vary in the way that they’re set up.
-For instance, the number of directors involved, equity shares and so on.
-It’s critical for advisors to understand the nature of the LLP and the way that it is arranged before approaching a mortgage lender.
+LLP businesses can vary in the way that they’re structured and this will have an effect on a mortgage application.
+For instance, the number of directors, equity shares and trading history will all have an effect on the type of mortgage an LLP is offered.
+As a result, it’s crucial for advisors to understand the nature of the LLP and the way that it’s structured before approaching a mortgage lender.

 - Length of time the LLP has been trading for

-- How the LLP is set up (partners, shares, directors, etc)
+- How the LLP is set up (partners, shares, directors)

 - Declared net profit of the applicant/LLP (or total income received)

 - Whether or not the LLP has any outstanding debt

 Certain lenders may advertise slightly higher rates for mortgages involving limited companies or limited liability partnerships.
 This is especially true where investors have created an SPV (Special Purpose Vehicle) such as a registered business solely for property investment.

 Each lender has different variables for how they’ll calculate maximum mortgage amounts.
 The majority of lenders generally lend between three times your annual income as a minimum and around five times your annual income as a maximum.